vollenia/emotion_recognition_from_face_detections/README.md

 ## Feature Extraction
 * Pixelvalues of raw face detections as features
-* Using the OpenCV library to read the individual video frames
+* Using the OpenCV library to read out the individual video frames
 * Converting to greyscale and downscaling the image as far as possible to still be able to run face detections (goal: reducing processing time)
-* Applying the HOG frontal face detector from the Dlib toolkit
+* Applying HOG frontal face detector from the Dlib toolkit
 * Accumulating a targeted number of frames over a recording with an adaptive sampling interval
 * Filtering out recordings for which the targeted number of frames could